UPDATED: Latest UK-wide beauty and hairdressing guidelines

 Here's a round-up relevant to where you work:

-Beauty and hair business, salons, barbershops, spas and mobile services in England may operate under COVID-19 guidelines.
+Beauty and hair business, salons, barbershops, spas and mobile services in England may operate without COVID-19 restrictions.

-Current Plan B restrictions in England will come to an end on 26th January, and therefore from Thursday 27th January, there is no longer a legal requirement to wear a face covering.
-People are still advised to wear one in crowded and indoor spaces where they may come into contact with people they do not normally meet.
+There is no longer a legal requirement to wear a face covering however people are advised to wear one in crowded and indoor spaces where they may come into contact with people they do not normally meet.

-In addition, their ‘Priority Actions' guidance has yet to be updated with the changes due on 27th January, but does include carrying out a risk assessment and sharing this with staff, providing adequate ventilation, carrying out adequate cleaning of premises, turning away clients with COVID-19 symptoms or who have a positive COVID-19 test.
+In addition, their ‘Priority Actions' guidance includes carrying out a risk assessment and sharing this with staff, providing adequate ventilation, carrying out adequate cleaning of premises, turning away clients with COVID-19 symptoms or who have a positive COVID-19 test.
 In addition, they encourage salons to continue to display the NHS Test and Trace QR Code poster and to ask clients to ‘check in' using the app, although this is not a legal requirement.

 For more information: